[Text of section added by 2012, 193, Sec. 2. See also, Section 6M added by 2012, 238, Sec. 29, below.]

 (3) the department shall implement at least one such allocation process each year; provided, however that each tax credit allocation shall be valid for a period of up to 3 years, contingent upon the community partner satisfactorily meeting the reporting requirements of the department; provided further, that community partners who have not fully utilized their community investment tax credit allocations within 3 years may apply to the department for a 1 year extension; and provided further, that community investment tax credit allocations may be revoked after 2 years from the date of the award by the department if (i) the community partner has been unable to secure donation commitments for at least 50 per cent of total allocation by that time, (ii) if the community partner is found to be in noncompliance with this statute or the department's regulations promulgated hereunder, (iii) if the community partner is determined by the department to be making inadequate progress on its community investment plan, or (iv) for other good cause as determined by the department.

-(4) no community partner shall receive a community investment tax credit allocation of less than $50,000 or more than $150,000 in any 1 fiscal year and no community partner shall receive a subsequent allocation unless it has utilized at least 95 per cent of the 3 year total of any prior allocation.
+(4) no community partner shall receive a community investment tax credit allocation of less than $50,000 or more than $150,000 in any 1 taxable year and no community partner shall receive a subsequent allocation unless it has utilized at least 95 per cent of the 3 year total of any prior allocation.